Matteopaluh/KEMET/README.md

 -----
 # Script details
-For detailed info on the process or the outputs of each KEMET task, please refer to the [wiki page](https://github.com/Matteopaluh/KEMET/wiki)
+For detailed info on the process/outputs of each KEMET task, as well as info on custom KEGG Modules & other, please refer to the [wiki pages](https://github.com/Matteopaluh/KEMET/wiki)

 -----
 # Credits